25 glamorous gala theme ideas to elevate an evening

 Ms. Elmayan reminds planners to “always have an overarching fundraising goal.
 I base goals off of what the organization has raised in the past with similar numbers of attendees.”

-Plan your gala with Paperless Post
+Plan your gala with Paperless Pro

 Choosing a theme makes your gala enjoyable and memorable for every guest.
 Whether you’re renting a taco truck, auctioning off a trip to Paris, or sipping Champagne under the stars, it’s sure to be a night to remember.

-Paperless Post has the tools you need to make planning go smoothly.
+Paperless Pro has the tools you need to make planning go smoothly.
 From choosing the right invitation to creating your own URL to tracking RSVPs, our invitations make the hard part of gala planning a piece of cake (which, by the way, is never a bad idea).
 Yum.